 - Can cure rising damp but this drastic method is usually inappropriate.

-- Drawbacks: possible major structural problems; potential damage to historic finishes internally; unsuitable for randomly coursed walls; access difficulties; deterioration sometimes of masonry below DPC where moisture is concentrated.
+- Drawbacks: possible major structural problems; potential damage to historic finishes internally; unsuitable for randomly coursed walls; access difficulties; deterioration sometimes of masonry below damp proof course where moisture is concentrated.

 - Walls impregnated with chemical solution through holes at bottom to create waterproof barrier.

 - Widely used today but not always appropriate for old buildings.

 - Drawbacks: drilling holes inadvisable in flint, granite, etc; hard to form proper barrier in rubble walls with voids; holes unsightly; deterioration sometimes of masonry below damp proof course where moisture concentrated.

 - Holes drilled to receive porous siphons approximately 50mm in diameter that absorb damp and evaporate it from each tube.